Skip to main content

 POLICY

-It shall be Central Michigan University policy to allow a service animal to accompany the partner at all times on campus except where service animals are specifically prohibited under this “Policy.”
-The statements found below under the heading “Procedures” are incorporated as part of this “Policy.”
+It shall be Central Michigan University policy to allow a Service Animal to accompany the Partner or Handler at all times on campus except where Service Animals are specifically prohibited under this Policy.

-It is forbidden to separate or attempt to separate a partner/handler from his or her service animal.
+It is forbidden to separate or attempt to separate a Partner/Handler from their Service Animal.

 I. Requirements of Service Animals and Their Partners/Handlers

-Vaccination: Each service animal must be immunized against diseases common to that type of animal.
+Vaccination: Each Service Animal must be immunized against diseases common to that type of animal.
 Dogs must have current vaccination against rabies, distemper, and parvovirus.
-Dogs must wear a rabies vaccination tag and license [MCL Act 339, 287.267].
+Dogs must wear rabies vaccination tag and license in accordance with the Dog Law of 1919, MCL 287.267.

 II.
 Removal of a Service Animal

-Health: Service animals that are ill must not be taken into public areas.
-A partner with an ill animal may be directed to leave university facilities.
+Health: Service Animals that are ill must not be taken into University facilities.
+A Partner or Handler with an ill Service Animal may be directed to leave University facilities.

-Uncleanliness: Partners with animals that are unclean and/or bedraggled may be directed to leave university facilities or programs.
-An animal that becomes wet from such activities as walking in the rain or mud or from being splashed by a passing automobile, but is otherwise clean, should be considered a clean animal.
-Animals that shed in the spring sometimes look bedraggled.
-If the animal in question usually is well groomed, consider the animal tidy even though its spring coat is uneven and messy-appearing or it has become wet from weather or weather-related incidents.
+Uncleanliness: Partners or Handlers with Service Animals that are unclean may be directed to leave University facilities or programs.
+A Service Animal that becomes wet from such activities as walking in the rain or mud or from being splashed by a passing automobile, but is otherwise clean, shall be considered a clean animal.

 III.
 Areas Off Limits to Service Animals

-Mechanical Rooms/Custodial Closets: Mechanical rooms, such as boiler rooms, facility equipment rooms, electric closets, elevator control rooms and custodial closets, are off-limits to service animals because machinery and/or chemicals in these rooms may be harmful to animals.
+Mechanical Rooms/Custodial Closets: Mechanical rooms such as boiler rooms, facility equipment rooms, electrical closets, elevator control rooms, and custodial closets are off-limits to Service Animals because machinery and/or chemicals in these rooms may be harmful to animals.

-A laboratory instructor may open his or her laboratory to all service animals.
+A laboratory instructor may open their laboratory to all Service Animals.

-A laboratory instructor in a classroom or teaching laboratory with moving equipment may grant permission to an individual animal/partner team to enter the laboratory or classroom with moving machinery.
-Admission for each team will be granted or denied by the laboratory instructor on a case-by-case basis.
-The final decision shall be made based on the nature of the machinery or class and the best interest of the animal.
+A laboratory instructor in a classroom or teaching laboratory with moving equipment may grant permission to a Service Animal to enter the laboratory or classroom with moving machinery.
+Laboratory instructors shall coordinate with Student Disability Services to determine if it is possible to allow a Service Animal into the laboratory space on a case-by-case basis.
+The final decision shall be made based on the nature of the machinery or class, the best interest of the animal, and other occupants in the space.
 Example: The machinery in a classroom may have moving parts at a height such that the tail of a large dog could easily be caught in it; this is a valid reason for keeping large dogs out.
 However, a very small hearing dog may be shorter than any moving part and, therefore, considered for admission to the classroom.

-Access to other designated off-limits areas may be granted on a case-by-cases basis.
+Access to other designated off-limits areas may be granted on a case-by-case basis.

 IV.
 Emergency Situations

-In the event of an emergency, the Emergency Response Team (ERT) should make every effort to keep the animal with its partner.
-However, the ERT’s first effort should be toward the partner; this may necessitate leaving an animal behind in certain emergency evacuation situations.
-ERTs should be trained to recognize service animals and to be aware that the animal may be trying to communicate the need for help.
-The animal may become disoriented from the smell of smoke from a fire or laboratory emergency, from sirens or wind noise, or from shaking and moving ground.
-The partner and/or animal may be confused by the stressful situation.
-The ERT should be aware that the animal is trying to be protective and, in its confusion, is not to be considered harmful.
+In the event of an emergency, the Emergency Response Team (ERT) should make every effort to keep Service Animals with their Partner or Handler.
+However, the ERT’s first effort should be toward the Partner/Handler; this may necessitate leaving an animal behind in certain emergency evacuation situations.
+The Service Animal may become disoriented from the smell of smoke from a fire or laboratory emergency, from sirens or wind noise, or from shaking and moving ground.

 V. Grievance

 In the event of a dispute or disagreement about a disability determination, appropriateness of an accommodation, service quality or an animal restriction, the individual should work with the Director of Student Disability Services, their Faculty Personnel Services Work Accommodation Coordinator, or Human Resources Work Accommodation Coordinator.
-If parties are unable to reach an agreement, the individual may contact the university’s Affirmative Action Officer.
+If parties are unable to reach an agreement, the individual may contact the University’s Office of Civil Rights and Institutional Equity.

-Central Michigan University reserves the right to make exceptions to, modify or eliminate this policy.
-This document supersedes all previous policies, procedures and directives relative to this subject.
+Central Michigan University reserves the right to make exceptions to, modify or eliminate this policy and or its content.
+This document supersedes all pervious policies, procedures or guidelines relative to this subject.